ClearVolume/mpicbg-knip-clearvolume/README.md

-KNIME VTK Integration (based on KNIP)
+KNIME Image Processing - ClearVolume Integration (based on KNIP)
 ========
-3D-Viewer based on VTK for KNIME Image Processing
+Integration of ClearVolume in KNIME